A locked padlock with OpenVPN’s label attached to it.

 Can I use OpenVPN with Surfshark?

-Yes, OpenVPN is safe.
-It uses the OpenSSL library, which opens up a communication tunnel between you and the server you’re visiting, AND uses high-level encryption based on a combo of symmetric and asymmetric key algorithms.
-It makes it safe by establishing a direct way for data to travel.
+OpenVPN is very secure.
+It uses the OpenSSL library, which opens a communication tunnel between you and the server you’re visiting.
+It also uses high-level encryption based on a combination of symmetric and asymmetric key algorithms, establishing a direct path for data to travel.
+All of this, put together, makes OpenVPN extremely safe.

-What is the difference between VPN and OpenVPN?
+What is the difference between a VPN and OpenVPN?

 What is better than OpenVPN?